Network-Sec/M_GetModuleHandleA/README.md

 For the very least, **add some obfuscation**, other instructions that actively do things and won't be optimized away, not just changing 2 register names and adding a bunch of NOPs.

+## Why... the other thing
+We could write *"don't use for evil purposes"* all day, but we doubt that people, who ignore laws, would give a single.

 ## Threat Information Block
 and special registers.